BadAsstronaut/chit-chat/README.md

 # chit-chat

+This project started as a coding challenge for an employment opportunity.
+I learned a lot about making _simple_ design choices, and it inspired a post: <https://medium.com/@kyle.mickey/rethinking-dependence-on-dependencies-d6755ad9d006>

 ## Run it

 Make sure you have Docker and docker-compose installed.
 Then, from the root directory of the repo, run `docker-compose up`.